 Hot Weather Tips for Your Pets

-(Courtesy of the ASPCA) (ASPCA) -- We all love spending the long, sunny days of summer outdoors with our furry companions, but being over-eager in hot weather can spell danger, ASPCA experts warn.
 "Most people love to spend the warmer days enjoying the outdoors with friends and family, but it is important to remember that some activities can be dangerous for our pets," said Dr. Camille DeClementi, Senior Toxicologist at the ASPCA's Animal Poison Control Center.
 "By following a few simple rules, it is easy to keep your pet safe while still having fun in the sun."
-Take these simple precautions, provided by ASPCA experts, to help prevent your pet from overheating.
-And if you suspect your pet is suffering from heat stroke, get help from your veterinarian immediately.

 #1 Visit the Vet A visit to the veterinarian for a spring or early summer check-up is a must.
 Make sure your pets get tested for heartworm if they aren't on year-round preventive medication.
 Do parasites bug your animal companions?
 Ask your doctor to recommend a safe flea and tick control program.